 - at times there is also a clinical advisor in attendance.

-Here are the contact details for the four regional teams:
+Here are the contact details for the four regional teams with telephone numbers for urgent queries only:

 - London: email@example.com, 0113 807 08166